muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Engagement_Content.rst

 A Heartfelt Appeal
 ============================

-Most online courses experience periodic drops in student engagement that can be closely correlated to specific events: problem due dates.
-Teams can forecast these changes in engagement, implement strategies to mitigate them, and use the counts for engagement with course content to monitor their reach.

-One professor included an appeal to students to set expectations and encourage a minimum time commitment in the very first course component.
+To set expectations and encourage a minimum time commitment, one professor included an appeal to students in the very first course component.
 In his video message he addressed students directly, saying, "When you see your first homework assignment, some of you may feel somewhat intimidated.
 That's normal...
 However, it would be the wrong thing to stop the course at this point.
-At least stay in for one month before you make that tragic decision."

-- Professor Walter Lewin, September 5, 2013
+At least stay in for one month before you make that tragic decision." - Professor Walter Lewin, September 5, 2013

+Professor Lewin followed this initial appeal with weekly video messages to encourage his students.
+Completion rates and certification rates for the course were higher than average, and in a course exit survey students indicated that the video messages had a significant motivating effect.

 ============================================
 Gauging the Effectiveness of Your Investment